madushans/DependenSee/README.md

 # Limitations

-- Currently only traverses `csproj` files.
+- Currently only traverses `csproj` and `vbproj` files.
 No other file types are supported.
 - No compile results are inspected.
 Only the project structure is used.

 # License